ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

     See [this section to build and deploy](#the-simulator-as-webapp) the simulator web app.

 1. A curl script will do the post of this json object.
 [See this paragraph.](#test-sending-a-simulation-control-to-the-post-api)
-1. The metrics events are sent to the `containerMetrics` topic in Kafka.
+1. The metrics events are sent to the `reeferTelemetries` topic in Kafka.
 1. The predictive scoring is a consumer of such events, read one event at a time and call the model internally, then sends a new event when maintenance is required.
-[See the note](/#the-predictive-scoring-agent) for details.
+[See the note](/##2-define-the-predictive-scoring-model) for details.
 1. The maintenance requirement is an event in the `containers` topic.
-1. The last element is to trace the container maintenance event, in real application, this component should trigger a business process to get human performing the maintenance.
-The [following repository]() is the microservice we could use on as this component, but we have a simple consumer in the `consumer` folder.
+1. The last component of the solution, is to trace the container maintenance event, in real application, this component should trigger a business process to get human performing the maintenance.
+The [following repository]() is the microservice we could use for this component, but as of now we have a simple consumer in the `consumer` folder.

 For the machine learning environment we can use csv file as input data or postgresql database.
 The environment looks like in the figure below: